 If you see a trait in a person that you wish you had, it’ll draw you helplessly towards them.
 If you met a great guy who’s extremely charming and you’re a shy girl, you’d be awestruck by the way he speaks and may even helplessly fall for him.

 How much can you actually give up for the sake of your partner’s happiness without hating yourself for it?
 And once the infatuation period is over, would you ever regret changing your entire life just to be with this one person?
 Is it really worth it?
-[Read: 9 relationship stages all couples go through]
+[Read: 9 relationship stages all couples go through in their lifetime]

-When two people with opposite personalities date, the success of the relationship depends on the balance of power and how both lovers give each other the chance to become better individuals, and become a better couple.
+When two people who are fundamentally opposites attract each other and they start dating, the success of the relationship depends on the balance of power and how both lovers give each other the chance to become better individuals and become a better couple.

-When two lovers who are opposites learn to accept the other person’s dominant traits and don’t oppose it in any way, their relationship will get stronger and better, and as individuals, they’ll become much better people by learning from their partner.
-[Read: How to move in together before marriage and survive the test]
+When two lovers who are opposites learn to accept the other person’s dominant traits and don’t oppose them in any way, their relationship will get stronger and better.
+And as individuals, they’ll become much better people by learning from their partner.
+[Read: 36 life lessons to instantly transform yourself and draw happiness from within]

-On the other hand, if both or one of you don’t acknowledge the positive traits of the other partner, and instead try to subdue that trait by trying to take a dominant position, it will definitely lead to a break up or subdued frustrations.
+On the other hand, if both or one of you don’t acknowledge the positive traits of the other partner, and instead tries to subdue that trait by trying to take a dominant position, it will definitely lead to a breakup or implosive frustrations.